ezEngine/docs-src/pages/docs/animation/skeletal-animation/animation-controller/anim-nodes-playclip.md

 Many animation controller nodes have some or all of these output pins:

 * `LocalPose`: The final pose from the sampled animation clips is output through this pin.
-This has to be passed to a [combine poses node (TODO)](anim-nodes-combine-poses.md) or a local to model pose node.
+This has to be passed to a combine poses node or a local to model pose node.

 * `OnFadeOut`: This pin gets triggered for a single frame once the node changes its internal state to fade out the animation (affected by `ImmediateFadeOut` and `FadeOut`).
 This is typically a good time to start fading in another animation to take over.
 This pin is guaranteed to get triggered, even if the `FadeOut` time is zero.